isomerpages/ura-lkywcp/_nomination/0-stage-a.md

 - Leading industry experts in related fields

 Self-nominations (i.e. nominations made by the city administration for their own city) are strictly not accepted.

+#### **Information for the nominator**

+As a nominator, you should inform the cities of your intention to nominate them.
+You would also need to upload a short recommendation letter of approximately 600 words to support why the city that you are nominating should win the Prize, covering aspects as follows:

+- Outstanding leadership and governance
+- Successful urban transformation
+- Innovative urban solutions
+- Lessons for other cities

+There is no entry fee required for this nomination.

 #### **Questions?**